SDK & Integration

 Error Handling

-Wrap your Koladr calls in try/catch blocks and always end the run in a finally block to prevent orphaned runs.
+Wrap your Koladr calls in try/catch and always end the run in a finally block to prevent orphaned runs.

 Next